maiduchieu/powerbi-electronic-sales-dashboard/README.md

 # 📊 Electronic Sales Dashboard

-Welcome to the Electronic Sales Dashboard — an interactive Power BI report that visualizes electronic product sales and shipment trends for Sep 2023 through Sep 2024.
+Electronic Sales Dashboard — Power BI report of product sales and shipment trends, Sept 2023–Sept 2024.

 ## What you will find here